ambianic/ambianic-docs/docs-md/users/configure.md

 # add more secret entries as regular yaml mappings
 ```

+### How to find the RTSP URI for your camera

+First, check your camera manufacturer's documentation whether it support RTSP.
+Most IP cameras do, but not all.

+You can use a tool such as ONVIF Device Manager to auto discover your IP camera and show you its RTSP URI.
+Here is a [quick How-To](http://help.angelcam.com/en/articles/372646-how-to-find-a-rtsp-address-for-an-onvif-compatible-camera-nvr-dvr).
+A more detailed post on this tool is also available [step-by-step blog post](https://learncctv.com/onvif-device-manager/).

+Your camera manufacturer will likely have an online resource describing how to determine its RTSP address.
+It would look something like [this one from Reolink](https://reolink.com/wp-content/uploads/2017/01/Reolink-CGI-command-v1.61.pdf).

+There is also an online [community directory](https://security.world/rtsp/) where you can search for the RTSP URI of many camera brands.

+We are working on a camera Plug-and-Play feature in Ambianic to make it easier to discover and connect to your cameras.
+Keep an eye for release news.

+### Other Ambianic Edge configuration settings

 The rest of the configuration settings can be left with their default values for now.

 Notice that each pipeline definition starts with a media source.
 You can add and remove